 When it comes to barbecue, chicken wings are the perfect party platter food.
 Whatever the occasion, a plate of wings is always a hit.

-While some prefer to smoke wings, grilling them ensures a quick turnaround and a crispy seared finish.
+While some prefer to grill wings, smoking them first ensures a juicy texture as well as that crispy seared finish.
 Everyone should have a go-to chicken wing recipe, so add this to your repertoire today.

 Beef tenderloin is criminally underrated, and this barbecue recipe is proof of why.
 Cooked low and slow on an outdoor smoker, beef tenderloin is transformed into one of the greatest barbecued meats around.